kammybdeng/portfolioProject/README.md

 # Portfolio Project

 ## Overview
-A Python program that takes a simple excel file with a list of stock names and shares, then generates a new excel file with current price and other additional information.
+A Python program that takes a simple spreadsheet with a list of stock tickers and shares, then generates a new spreadsheet with current price and other additional information.

 ## Motivation
 - To build a tracker that helps organize stocks distributed across different platforms without exposing personal data (since this is a local program without any databases) and get the latest price.
 Personally, I'm trying to build a similar replica of the portfolio tracker in [Morning Star](https://www.morningstar.com/) to organize my own stocks without exposing my own data :)
 - To practice OOP principles, proper storage of private keys, usage of logging, etc

 ## Preque and Usage
-Please name your excel sheet as `input_timestamp` with two columns (name, shares) and place the excel file inside `myFiles` folder.
+Please name your spreadsheet as with two columns (ticker, shares) and place the spreadsheet inside `myFiles` folder.
 See example in `myFiles` folder.

 ### Set up your API key